oroinc/platform/src/Oro/Bundle/IntegrationBundle/README.md

 - [Transport definition](#transport-definition)
 - [Connector definition](#connector-definition)

 ##Channel type definition

-**Channel types** - allows to define channel configuration.
-Example: Magento channel type that allows to define API credentials.
+**Channel type** - type of application/service to connect.
 **Channel** - and instance of configured channel type with enabled connectors.
-Attributes: name, settings.

 Responsibility of channel is to split on groups transport/connectors by third party application type.
 To define you own channel type developer should create class that will implement